-These are all paper that inspired me through my random walks in academia (with some emphasis on papers that deserve more attention).
+These are all paper that inspired me through my random walks in academia (with some emphasis on articles that deserve more attention).
 (It’s an updated version of a blog post from 2012.)

-2. JA Danowski, P Edison-Swift (1985) Crisis effects on intraorganizational computer-based communication This papers studies one year of e-mail communication within a governmental organization facing reorganization and funding cuts.
-As the tension grows the email networks (aggregated monthly) become sparser, this is accompanied with an increase of words relating to reorganization (in an analysis of the message contents).
+2. JA Danowski, P Edison-Swift (1985) Crisis effects on intraorganizational computer-based communication This paper studies one year of e-mail communication within a governmental organization facing reorganization and funding cuts.
+As the tension grows, the e-mail networks (aggregated monthly) become sparser, this is accompanied by an increase of words relating to reorganization (in an analysis of the message contents).
 It has everything of today’s computational social science papers . . . but it’s from 1985.
 (OK, the one thing that would be different today would be the privacy discussion.)

 3. L Edlund, E Korn (2002) A theory of prostitution Just the fact that there is a paper in an economics journal about the pricing of the services of prostitution says something of how cynical the sex industry is.
-This is an underlying theme of the paper too, as they argue their main point—the prices of prostitute’s services equals the value of the forfeited married life.
+This is an underlying theme of the paper, too, as they argue their main point—the prices of prostitute’s services equal the value of the forfeited married life.
 The terminology is quite comical at times (“marginal wife”).
-All-in-all, it’s a convincing paper solving a problem I never thought of before—how the stigma of prostitution translates to the relatively high wages of prostitutes.
+All-in-all, it’s a persuasive paper solving a problem I never thought of before—how the stigma of prostitution translates to the relatively high wages of prostitutes.

 6. HA Simon (1962) The architecture of complexity In the transition period, when (the too vague) cybernetics and (the too general) general systems theory was turning into something more useful—complexity theory—Herbert Simon was on fire.
 This essay is maybe not that obscure.
 Still, I’d say it is underread.
 Fifty-odd years later, the complex systems field is still revolving around the ideas here summarized by Simon.